ioanniswd/danFinal/README.md

 dannyControl: Controlled rotation of a servo according to pressure input from an fsr #Done

-dannyControl2: Controlled rotation of 2 servos according to pressure input for 2 fsr #Not Done
+dannyControl2: Controlled rotation of 2 servos according to pressure input for 2 fsr #Done